There is real satisfaction in serving your local community and shaping the future of hardworking students. Together, we can nurture human nature.

 Math Tutor Job Description

 Sprout and S.T.E.M. is a nonprofit led by young professionals, including medical students attending the Warren Alpert Medical School of Brown University.
 The organization offers various opportunities for paid service work and research.
-Further, these roles are robust with experiential learning and will improve your readiness for the workforce or graduate/medical school.
+Further, these roles are robust with experiential learning and will improve your readiness for the workforce or postgraduate education.

 Sprout and S.T.E.M. is hiring tutors in algebra and geometry for the 2022-2023 academic year.

-Schedule: Sessions are hosted twice per week at The Met School in Providence from 3:30 to 5:00 PM.
-Tutors are required to attend at least one session per week over an eight-week span in the fall from early October through late November.
+Schedule: Sessions are hosted twice per week at Nathanael Greene Middle School on Chalkstone Ave in Providence from 3:00 to 5:00 PM.
+Tutors are required to attend at least one session per week over a 12-week span in the spring from early February through late April.

 Requirements: Prior tutoring experience and a sound understanding of algebra and/or geometry.